2026 New Mexico elections: United States House of Representatives

 All three of New Mexico's seats in the United States House of Representatives are up for election in 2026.
 Following the 2024 elections, Democrats control all three of New Mexico's seats in Congress.

+Executive

 Governor

 Incumbent Democratic governor Michelle Lujan Grisham is term-limited and ineligible to seek a third consecutive term per the New Mexico Constitution.

-Former United States Secretary of the Interior and former U.S. representative Deb Haaland is running for the Democratic nomination, as well as Bernalillo County District Attorney Sam Bregman and former Las Cruces mayor Ken Miyagishima.
-Rio Rancho mayor Gregg Hull and state senator Steve Lanier are running for the Republican nomination.
+Former United States Secretary of the Interior and former U.S. representative Deb Haaland won the Democratic nomination, defeating Bernalillo County District Attorney Sam Bregman.
+Rio Rancho mayor Gregg Hull defeated state senator Steve Lanie to win the Republican nomination.

-Other state executive
+Former Las Cruces mayor Ken Miyagishima entered the race as a Democrat, but became an independent candidate in February 2026 before he announced the suspension of his campaign and endorsed Hull.

 Attorney General

 Incumbent Democratic attorney general Raúl Torrez was first elected in 2022 with 55.3% of the vote.
 He is running for re-election to a second term in office.

 Secretary of State

 Incumbent Democratic secretary of state Maggie Toulouse Oliver is term-limited and ineligible to seek re-election to a second consecutive term.
 She is instead running for lieutenant governor.

 Santa Fe County Clerk Katharine Clark, Doña Ana County Clerk Amanda López Askin, and former cabinet secretary Sonya Smith are running for the Democratic nomination.